Student Led Conferences

 View Park Prep Middle School considers the relationship between students' families and the school to be of paramount importance.
 VPPMS student led conferences are attended by the student and parent/guardian.

 During the conference, the student is the main leader of the student led conference.
 Students explain their progress toward and mastery of both academic (content/skill) and character (habits of work and learning).
-Students justify their progress by leading their families through a portfolio of assignments culled from academic classes.
+Students justify their progress by leading their families through a portfolio of assignments pulled from academic classes.

 At VPPMS, we base our learning environment upon Common Core Standards, our School Pillars (Respect, Self-Discipline, Citizenship, Leadership and Academic Tenacity) and Common Core Strategy (Argumentative Writing, Using Academic Discipline and Applying Learning in the real world).